ph1lw21/The-Multi-Retro-Dram-Tester-Software-for-V1.-02-PCB/README.md

 What it does: Runs the March C- algorithm twice.
 First run: Uses Standard Page Mode (slower, standard timing).
 Second run: Uses Fast Page Mode (FPM) (keeps RAS low, toggles CAS rapidly).
 Best for: Detecting chips that are logically functional but fail when accessed at high speeds (timing violations).
-Note: Only runs the second pass on chips that support FPM (e.g., 4164, 41256).

 Checkerboard:
 -------------